bahrus/xtal-element/README.md

 And another benefit -- by separating the actions from the actual class, the actions can be dynamically loaded, and only activated after the download is complete.
 In the meantime, an initial view can be presented.
 The savings could be significant when working with a JS-heavy web component.

-**Limitations**:  PropActions provides a "reactive(?)" way of handling property changes, but there are some limitations in when it is appropriate to use them -- PropActions don't support responding to, or modifying private members (something in the very early stages of browser adoption).
+**Limitations**:  Separating PropActions out of the class as an (imported) constant imposes some limitations.
+Limitations which aren't applicable when the actions are defined inside the class -- PropActions don't support responding to, or modifying private members (something in the very early stages of browser adoption).
 Also, PropActions is not an elegant place to add event handlers onto internal components.
+For these scenarios, if the code is inside the class, it should have access to private members, and behave more like methods (I think).

 ## Inheritance overindulgence?